SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 - All findings from the test cases should be documented, including any discrepancies from the expected results.
 - Severity and priority should be assigned to each finding for further action and resolution.

-This manual test plan provides a structured approach to validate the functionality and reliability of the `AutoDevAction` within a development environment.
+This manual test plan provides a structured approach to validate the functionality and reliability of the `MultiStepPatchAction` within a development environment.
 Adjustments may be necessary based on specific configurations or additional requirements.

 # generic\RedoLast.kt